pcr876/TOSMuVar/README.md

 **9)  VCF to CSV Conversion** : The resulting VCF files from ClairS-TO are converted into a user-friendly CSV format for easier analysis.

 **10) SNP Plotting** : It plots VAF and RAF against their positions, offering a clear visual representation of allele frequencies across the genome to analyze the trand for potential LOH.

+# Usage
+./TOSMuVar.sh [-w working dir] [-r reference] [-b bed file]